fenago/kubernetes-course/md/Lab_11.md

 orchestration, is it then possible to run state-bearing components of our application in Kubernetes?
 The answer is an unequivocal yes.
 It is common to be hesitant to run stateful workloads in Kubernetes.
-We\'ve said from the beginning of this book that pods are ephemeral and should not be depended on for stability because, in the event of a node failure, they will be moved and restarted.
+We\'ve said from the beginning of this course that pods are ephemeral and should not be depended on for stability because, in the event of a node failure, they will be moved and restarted.
 So, before you decide that it\'s too risky to run a database in Kubernetes, consider this -- the